ambakick/agi-hack-2025/README.md

 > Gemini AGI Hackathon - December 2025

-An AI-powered system that generates complete podcast episodes from a topic prompt, leveraging Google Gemini 3 for content creation, ElevenLabs for natural voice synthesis, and Google Veo for cinematic video generation.
+An AI-powered system that generates complete podcast episodes from a topic prompt, leveraging Google Gemini 3 for content creation, Google Cloud Text-to-Speech for natural voice synthesis, and Google Veo for cinematic video generation.

 ## System Architecture